What sort of camera should I buy for photographing the 2018 Albuquerque International Balloon Fiesta?

 Your best camera accessory

-Honestly, you best camera accessory is location.
+Honestly, you best camera accessory is a pair of comfortable shoes.
 Simply being willing to walk to where the best photos are will do more for your photo quality than any choice in gear.
 I travel light, one camera body, maybe two lenses at the most and a pair of legs fueled by a tasty New Mexican breakfast burrito and lots of fluids.
-I use older, smaller DSLR cameras since the bulk of my photography is done in the sweet spot of light after sunrise when the balloon colors really pop.
+I use older, smaller DSLR cameras since the bulk of my photography is done in the sweet spot of light just after sunrise when the balloon colors really pop.
 I’m constantly on the move and shooting.

 A DSLR (Digital Single Lens Reflex) camera or mirrorless camera has a prime advantage over smaller “point and shoot” cameras.
-In general, they have a larger sensor which results in better image quality and lower noise when compared to “point and shoot” cameras.
-This is changing rapidly as camera manufacturers are placing larger sensors in some of their better “point and shoot” camera models.
-Also, DSLR cameras offer interchangeable lenses and easy use of filters such as polarisers.
+In general, they have a larger sensor which results in better image quality and lower noise when compared to “point and shoot” cameras or smartphones.
+Also, DSLR and mirrorless cameras offer interchangeable lenses and easy use of filters such as polarisers.
 As your photographic skills grow you will want to start experimenting with different lenses.
 DSLR cameras offer the widest choice of lenses on the market.

 Manufacturer Refurbished Cameras, Great Buys!